awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters.md

 When configuring application input at the time of creating or updating an application, provides additional mapping information specific to the record format \(such as JSON, CSV, or record fields delimited by some delimiter\) on the streaming source\.

- `MappingParameters` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource RecordFormat](aws-properties-kinesisanalytics-applicationreferencedatasource-recordformat.md) parameter\.
+ `MappingParameters` is a property of the [RecordFormat](aws-properties-kinesisanalytics-applicationreferencedatasource-recordformat.md) parameter\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters-syntax"></a>